 In the past decade, CMOS sensors have emerged as the imaging technology of choice for many applications.
 Today, they are not only used in almost all cell phones and mobile devices, but are also commonly found in industrial and medical cameras.

 CMOS Image sensors with a global shutter are ideal for a variety of applications, including factory automation, unmanned aerial vehicles, and automobile driver-assistance systems.
-For these applications, CMOS imaging sensors with a global shutter are used to avoid image degradation caused by rolling shutter distortion.

-Part 2 of the series describing advancements in CMOS sensors and processing focuses on a new Super 35 mm CMOS image sensor that is specifically developed to support origination of High Dynamic Range (HDR) motion imagery.
+Part 2 of the series describing advancements in CMOS sensors and processing focuses on a new Super 35 mm CMOS image sensor that is specifically developed to support origination of high dynamic range (HDR) motion imagery.

 New Canon technology has exploited a large 35 mm Full Frame CMOS image sensor with spatial sampling of 1920 (H) x 1080 (V) to acquire a distinctively large photosite of 19 um x 19 um, which enabled development of an HD camera with unprecedented sensitivity.